CodaBool/AWS/modules/emailer/readme.md

 # Emailer
 ### Commands
 > assumes you have a Docker daemon and have ran `awsume`
-- `make build` builds the docker container
+- `just build` builds the docker container
-- `make run` starts a simulated lambda on port 9000
+- `just run` starts a simulated lambda on port 9000
-- `make test` sends a request to the simulated lambda which will potential send emails
+- `just test` sends a request to the simulated lambda which will potential send emails
-- `make clean` removes the container, necessary before building again
+- `just clean` removes the container, necessary before building again

 <details>
 <summary style="font-size: 1.4rem;">Details</summary>